WonderTools/Eagle.Documentation/README.md

 Eagle is a system designed to provide a high level view of your web services.
 It's designed to provide you quick information what apects of your distributed computing system is working and not working.

 ## Eagle Concepts
 Eagle is a system that is tests and monitor a distributed cloud computing system.
-Eagle by iteself is a distributed system.
+Eagle by itself is a distributed system.
 Its made up of a dashboard and variable number of nodes.

 ![Block Diagram of Eagle](https://raw.githubusercontent.com/WonderTools/Eagle.Documentation/master/block-diagram.JPG)